jonasjaeger-sci/mod905/examples/extending/lennard-jones/omp-potential/README.rst

 This folder contains an example of extending PyRETIS with a new force field which is implemented in FORTRAN.
-In this particular example, OpenMD directives are used.
+In this particular example, OpenMP directives are used.

 The FORTRAN code must be compiled before it can be executed and this is done by running ``make``.